 Tools & equipment for Finnish Oven Pancake

-- a pan: you’ve got some options here.
-This recipe would fit well in a 9×13 or a large cast iron skillet.
+- a baking pan: you’ve got some options here.
+This recipe would fit well in a 9×13 or a large cast iron skillet (my preference!).
 Your cook time may vary somewhat based on your pan, though.

 - Mixing bowls